jacksleight/laravel-omni/README.md

 # Omni

-Omni is a Laravel package and Vite plugin for building universal single-file Blade and Livewire components.
+Omni is a Laravel package and Vite plugin for building universal Blade and Livewire components.

 > [!WARNING]
 > This is an experiment and could change.
 See known [differences](#known-differences) and [issues](#known-issues).